 }

-With the requestAnimationFrame() function, smooth transitions or changes are obtained through an API that is optimized for this purpose.
+requestAnimationFrame()function, smooth transitions or changes are obtained through an API that is optimized for such purposes.

 Animating a square in Canvas with requestAnimationFrame()

-In this little experiment we will see how to animate a simple square; Specifically, we will make the square move from one diagonal to the other; The following JavaScript code does what was specified above:
+In this small experiment, we will see how to animate a simple square; specifically, we will make the square move from one diagonal to the other; the following JavaScript code does exactly that:

 var canvas = document.getElementById('canvas');